centrifugal/centrifugo/docs/content/server/protocol.md

 As you see above each `Command` has `id` field.
 This is an incremental integer field.
 This field will be echoed in server to client replies to commands so client could match a certain `Reply` to `Command` sent before.
 This is important because Websocket is asynchronous protocol where server and client both send messages in full-duplex mode.

-So you can expect something like this when sending commands to server:
+So you can expect something like this in response after sending commands to server:

 ```javascript
 {"id": 1, "result": {}}